-A colonoscopy.
+Colonoscopy.
 This test helps rule out other colon problems.
 It uses a thin, flexible scope with a light and camera on the end.
 Your healthcare provider puts the scope into the rectum to the colon.
 The scope sends pictures from inside the colon to a video screen.
-A small sample of tissue (biopsy) from the colon may be taken for testing in a lab.
+A small tissue sample (biopsy) from the colon may be taken for testing in a lab.

 Other tests such as a CT scan.
-These are done to check the belly.
+These are detailed X-rays done to check the belly.

 Treating ischemic colitis

 Episodes are treated in the hospital.
-You may stay in the hospital for several days or longer:
+You may stay in the hospital for a few days or longer:

-An IV line is put into a vein in your hand or arm.
-You will be given fluids through the IV to treat dehydration.
-You are also given IV pain medicines if you need them.
+An IV (intravenous line) is put into a vein in your hand or arm.
+You'll be given fluids through the IV to treat dehydration.
+You're also given IV pain medicines or other types of medicines if you need them.

 You may be given IV antibiotics.
 These medicines treat infection.

-To rest the bowel, you will not eat or drink for a few days.
-In rare cases, when symptoms are very severe, you will be given nutrition through the IV.
+To rest the bowel, you won't eat or drink for a few days.
+In rare cases, when symptoms are very severe, you'll be given nutrition through the IV.